 ETC has hosted courses in permaculture, organic certification professions, herbalology, installing solar electricity and water heating, and yurt, bamboo, cob, earthbag, roundpole, and strawbale construction, biofuels, midwifery, an annual children's camp, and ongoing demonstrations in alternate energy, hybrid vehicles, constructed wetlands and sustainable farming.
 We inaugurated a student exchange program with Israeli kibbutz, Kazakh, Russian and Brazilian ecovillagers and a social justice program for training disadvantaged populations.
-We have ongoing projects in Palestine, Dominican Republic, Belize and South Africa that our graduates can become directly involved with.
+We have ongoing projects in Palestine, Dominican Republic, Belize, China and South Africa that our graduates can become directly involved with.

 The Ecovillage Training Center assists transition towards a sustainable society by instruction in meeting basic needs for food, shelter, energy, fuel, gainful employment, and community process and progress.
 It comes around to understanding the needs of Earth's natural systems and the human role in healing and helping.

 ETC offers an immersion experience in sustainable living: courses and workshops, apprenticeships, and special demonstrations in green lifestyles.
 Set amongst the Farm's 5000 acres of protected woods and meadows, the Ecovillage Training Center is a living laboratory with a mandate to save the world.
 Sustainable technologies and principles surround you as you study and work throughout the training center---its eco-hostel, organic garden, forests, swales and ponds---in a permaculture consciousness, within an outstanding networking community of students and teachers.